 Practical Budget Examples

 For final-asset work, the Pro premium may be rational.
 Ten Pro 4K Standard images cost $2.40, while ten Nano Banana 2 4K Standard images cost $1.51.
-The dollar gap is small at that scale; the real question is whether Pro reduces the risk of unusable text, layout, or diagram structure.
+The dollar gap is small at that scale; the real question is whether Pro reduces unusable text, layout, or diagram failures.

 FAQ